• Skip to primary navigation

 1. Start with rinsing and soaking the split peas

-3. Add carrots, cauliflower, and tomatoes; saute for 1 minute.
+3. Add carrots, cauliflower (or Kohlrabi, or cabbage), and tomatoes; saute for 1 minute.

 4. Stir in broth, water, and peas; bring to a boil.

-5. Cover, reduce heat, and simmer for 35 minutes or until peas are tender.
+5. Cover, reduce the heat, and simmer for 35-60 minutes, or until the peas are tender.

 3.5.3251